kalieknecht/data200-project/README.md

 ## 2-3 sentence outline:
 I'll be exploring countries which emit the most greenhouse gases vs which areas of the world are more affected by global warming.
 Additionally I will take a look at how the nuclear energy capacity of each country correlates to their greenhouse gas output.
 I would also like to explore some radiation data in relation to this second question, which I will obtain from my research group's environmental monitoring stations.

+## Feedback from instructors
+I think your scope is good as you do explicitly mention what you’re going over in your proposal.
+I would recommend maybe cutting down on the topics and going more in depth over 1 or 2 topics over a 3 week period.
+I think the question is really good, however a bit broad so I would recommend narrowing and being more specific as to what analysis you plan to do and inference involved.
+Maybe think about the creative/innovative aspects of your project.
+We highly recommend that you refine your proposal and adjust the general direction of the project if possible based on the feedback.